 Chiropractic students are often needed to volunteer at their schools’ outreach initiatives, such as health fairs and screenings.
 These venues offer invaluable opportunities to practice fielding questions and explaining how chiropractic medicine works.
-These skills that will serve you with prospective clients, especially those who have never been to a chiropractor before.
+These skills will serve you well when working with prospective clients, especially those who have never been to a chiropractor before.

-Communication skills are important for chiropractors, and Toastmasters can help you polish both your verbal and body language.
-This is especially beneficial if you decide to start your own chiropractic business one day, and you need to market it.
+Communication skills are important for chiropractors, and joining groups such as Toastmasters can help you polish both your verbal and body language.
+A toastmaster is generally someone who leads a group and takes initiative to project manage.
+This can be especially beneficial if you decide to start your own chiropractic business one day, and you need to market it.
 That may involve such actions as giving a talk at your local downtown business association.

 Network With a Purpose

 Networking strikes many students as something vague and poorly defined that they know they should do without being quite sure how.
 There are many ways to develop a professional network.
 For chiropractic students, one of the best is simply to take the initiative to call local chiropractic offices.